ccollicutt/kubernetes-the-hard-way-with-aws-and-ansible/README.md

 ## Future Work

 * DONE: use_spots variable to turn on/off using spot instances
+* DONE: Move ensuring python2 into user-data?
 * Create an ssh key for use with AWS
 * Some interesting work done [here](https://github.com/opencredo/k8s-terraform-ansible-sample)
 * Create k8 "deployments" using an Ansible module instead of running from shell commands (eg. the nginx smoketest)
-* DONE: Move ensuring python2 into user-data?
 * Use roles
 * Better DNS integration
 * Deletion playbook to remove everything
+* Better understanding of availability zones

-### Better AWS Integration
+### (Better) AWS Integration

-The Kubernetes that is deployed by this repository is not all that useful because it does not implement any configuration to allow loadbalancing for deployments within Kubernetes.
-KtHW does not include that either.
-However, Kubernetes certainly can be configured with IAM roles and permissions to create AWS loadbalancers when a deployment is pushed, it's just that this series of playbooks does not currently setup that configuration.

-* Stateful block storage with EBS
+Currently this repository will setup Kubernetes so that it can add pod routes to the VPC route table and setup elastic load balancers.
+There are other AWS integrations that still need to be completed.
+But in general the Kubernetes deployed by this repository will be useful because it will automatically setup EC2 load balancers.

 * DONE: K8s to create loadbalancers for deployments
+* DONE: Pod routes being automatically added
 * Autoscaling
-* DONE: Pod routes being automatically added
+* Stateful block storage with EBS

 Most of what Kubernetes does in AWS is [documented](https://github.com/kubernetes/kubernetes/blob/master/docs/design/aws_under_the_hood.md).